Removing Pet Urine Odor

 - A visiting person or pet urinating in the house

-- The litter box not being emptied often enough
+- The litter box not being emptied or scooped often enough

 - Returning from an extended stay at the Vet or kennel or trainer